nuspell/nuspell/README.md

 Full documentation in the [wiki](https://github.com/nuspell/nuspell/wiki).

-API Documentation for developers can be generated from the source files by running:
+API Documentation for developers will be generated from the source files by configuring CMake with `-DBUILD_API_DOCS=ON` and building.

-    doxygen

-The result can be viewed by opening `doxygen/html/index.html` in a web browser.
+The result can be viewed by opening `BUILD_DIR/docs/html/index.html` during development, or by opening `INSTALL_PREFIX/share/doc/nuspell/html/index.html` after installing.